-Input field Description Туре From the drop-down list, select the type of reachability test you want to run: ping - This mode sends ping signals to the target. tcp_probe - This mode tests the capacity of a TCP connection.
+Input field Description Туре From the drop-down list, select the type of reachability test you want to run: curl - This mode allows the HTTP request methods GET and POST.
+POST can be used to pass data to be sent to the specified endpoint in JSON format. ping - This mode sends ping signals to the target. tcp_probe - This mode tests the capacity of a TCP connection.
 Timeout Specify the timeout for the test in seconds.
 Number of tries Set the overall number of tries to be performed.
 Number of successful tries Set the number of successful tries required for a successful heartbeat.
 Arguments Specify the arguments to be used in the test, e. g.
 IP addresses that you want to ping.